 We ensure that complaints are handled well by our members

-Since October 2014, it is a legal requirement for all firms of managing agents to offer access to a Government approved independent ombudsman/redress scheme where unresolved disputes can be addressed, free of charge to consumers.
+ARMA firms must offer access to one of the two Government approved redress schemes for their leaseholders and clients who will be able to complain to an independent body about the service they have received and this is where unresolved disputes can be addressed, free of charge to consumers.
 This means complaints are handled independently and leaseholders can be confident that there is no bias.

 STEP 1: Follow the member’s in-house complaints procedure

 If you are not happy with the service you have received from an ARMA member then you should first of all ask for a copy of their in-house complaints procedure.

 Complaints are then required to be dealt with internally by the member firm either by their complaints department or a designated individual.
 How this will be dealt with and time scales will be detailed in their in-house complaints procedure and this should detail which ombudsman scheme they are registered with.

 Members have eight weeks to resolve the complaint under the ombudsman rules.
 The ombudsman will only investigate complaints which have initially gone through the member’s own in-house complaints procedure, so it is important to undertake this in the first instance.

 It is a condition of ARMA membership that firms must have a published complaints procedure and make it available when requested.
 If your managing agent is refusing to provide their complaints procedure, then you should contact ARMA by emailing us at email@example.com.
 Alternatively, you may go directly to the relevant ombudsman.

 STEP 2: Go to the member’s ombudsman

 If the member fails to address or resolve the issues within the eight-week period, then you should contact the member’s ombudsman.